Two-day

 literature.
 "We owe a lot to people like Kamil" he said.

-singer Abdur Rashid Farash.
-Others who were present included Director
+famous singer Abdur Rashid Farash.
+Others who were present included

-Doordarshan Rafiq Masoodi, Farooq Nazki, Ejaz Ahmad Kakroo, Zarief Ahmad
+Director Doordarshan Rafiq Masoodi, Farooq Nazki, Ejaz Ahmad Kakroo,

-Zarief, Ghulam Nabi Gowhar, Prof Mohamamd Zaman Aazurdah, M H Zaffar,
+Zarief Ahmad Zarief, Ghulam Nabi Gowhar, Prof Mohamamd Zaman Aazurdah,

 Kashmiri Poets Ignored at Home are Recognized